Conviso-Archives/mitreattackbot/README.md

 # tech: Search for a technique in Mitre's database.
 - OPTION:
-	-groups: Show groups that use the technique.
-EX: tech groups powershell
+	-groups: Show groups that use the technique. e.g.: tech groups powershell

-	-id: Shows the technique ID.
-EX: tech id powershell
+	-id: Shows the technique ID. e.g.: tech id powershell

-	-title: Shows the technique title.
-EX: tech title input capture
+	-title: Shows the technique title. e.g.: tech title input capture

-	-desc: Shows the technique technical description.
-EX: tech desc input capture
+	-desc: Shows the technique technical description. e.g.: tech desc input capture

-	-url: Shows the technique's URL.
-EX: tech url email collection
+	-url: Shows the technique's URL. e.g.: tech url email collection

-	-sources: Shows the data sources for the technique.
-EX: tech sources powershell
+	-sources: Shows the data sources for the technique. e.g.: tech sources powershell

-	-tactics: Shows  the technique's tactics.
-EX: tech tactics software packing
+	-tactics: Shows  the technique's tactics. e.g.: tech tactics software packing

-	-soft: Shows software related to the technique.
-EX: tech soft powershell
+	-soft: Shows software related to the technique. e.g.: tech soft powershell

-	-all: Shows every technique in the database.
-EX: tech all
+	-all: Shows every technique in the database. e.g.: tech all

 	-No option: Searches for techniques with NAME in the name.
-Returns a list if more than one technique contains NAME or shows every detail from a Technique if it returns only one.
-EX: tech shell
+Returns a list if more than one technique contains NAME or shows every detail from a Technique if it returns only one. e.g.: tech shell

 # soft: Search for a software in Mitre's database.
 - OPTION:
-	-groups: Show groups that use the software.
-EX: soft groups mivast
+	-groups: Show groups that use the software. e.g.: soft groups mivast

-	-id: Shows the software ID.
-EX: soft id mivast
+	-id: Shows the software ID. e.g.: soft id mivast

-	-title: Shows the software title.
-EX: soft title mivast
+	-title: Shows the software title. e.g.: soft title mivast

-	-desc: Shows the software description.
-EX: soft desc mivast
+	-desc: Shows the software description. e.g.: soft desc mivast

-	-url: Shows the software's URL.
-EX: soft url sykipot
+	-url: Shows the software's URL. e.g.: soft url sykipot

-	-aliases: Shows the aliases for the software.
-EX: soft aliases sykipot
+	-aliases: Shows the aliases for the software. e.g.: soft aliases sykipot

-	-tech: Shows  the software's techniques.
-EX: soft tech sykipot
+	-tech: Shows  the software's techniques. e.g.: soft tech sykipot

-	-all: Shows every software in the database.
-EX: soft all
+	-all: Shows every software in the database. e.g.: soft all

 	-No option: Searches for softwares with NAME in the name.
-Returns a list if more than one software contains NAME or shows every detail from a software if it returns only one.
-EX: soft flipside
+Returns a list if more than one software contains NAME or shows every detail from a software if it returns only one. e.g.: soft flipside

 # group: Search for a group in Mitre's database.
 - OPTION:
-	-soft: Show softwares that the group uses.
-EX: group soft taidoor
+	-soft: Show softwares that the group uses. e.g.: group soft taidoor

-	-id: Shows the group's ID.
-EX: group id taidoor
+	-id: Shows the group's ID. e.g.: group id taidoor

-	-title: Shows the group's title.
-EX: group title taidoor
+	-title: Shows the group's title. e.g.: group title taidoor

-	-desc: Shows the group's description.
-EX: group desc taidoor
+	-desc: Shows the group's description. e.g.: group desc taidoor

-	-url: Shows the group's URL.
-EX: group url taidoor
+	-url: Shows the group's URL. e.g.: group url taidoor

-	-aliases: Shows the aliases for the group.
-EX: group aliases taidoor
+	-aliases: Shows the aliases for the group. e.g.: group aliases taidoor

-	-tech: Shows  the group's techniques.
-EX: group tech taidoor
+	-tech: Shows  the group's techniques. e.g.: group tech taidoor

-	-all: Shows every group in the database.
-EX: group all
+	-all: Shows every group in the database. e.g.: group all

 	-No option: Searches for groups with NAME in the name.
-Returns a list if more than one group contains NAME or shows every detail from a group if it returns only one.
-EX: group taidoor
+Returns a list if more than one group contains NAME or shows every detail from a group if it returns only one. e.g.: group taidoor

 # searchtech: Searches for a technique with the given parameters and fields.
 So far it only accepts th fiels "data" e "tactics"
 - USO: @mitreattackbot searchtech [FIELD] [PARAMETER] [FIELD] [PARAMETER] ...
 [FIELD] [PARAMETER]

-	EX: searchtech data registry tactics execution
+	e.g.: searchtech data registry tactics execution